-Ransomware cyberattacks have been on the rise recently at an alarming rate, with the most affected sectors being finance, technology, education, manufacturing, and healthcare.
-The ransomware groups usually target large corporations.
-But the trend is shifting as the ransomware business evolves to a service (SaaS) model with sophisticated tools at its disposal.
-So, the broader accessibility of these tools lowers the technical bar for cybercriminals to launch attacks on organizations, whether large or small, from any part of the globe.
-But on the bright side, most targeted ransomware attacks take days to weeks or even months, from the initial compromise to the final data encryption phase.
+Ransomware cyberattacks have been increasing at an alarming rate recently, with the finance, technology, education, manufacturing, and healthcare sectors being the most affected.
+Ransomware groups typically target large corporations.
+However, the trend is shifting as the ransomware business evolves into a service (SaaS) model with sophisticated tools at its disposal.
+This broader accessibility of these tools lowers the technical bar for cybercriminals to launch attacks on organizations of any size from any part of the globe.
+But on the bright side, most targeted ransomware attacks take days, weeks, or even months to complete, from the initial compromise to the final data encryption phase.

 Lateral movement is a technique cybercriminals use to progressively move from a compromised host to the rest of the network in the search for sensitive data to exfiltrate and encrypt to demand ransom.
 And any successful ransomware operation involves one or more lateral movements of the attacker in the network looking for critical systems and valuable data.
 So, preventing lateral movement is crucial for any organization to avoid becoming a victim of a ransomware attack.

 One of the effective ways to secure networks from ransomware attacks is through network segmentation.
 Network segmentation divides the larger network into smaller ones with limited connectivity between them.
 However, the most effective way to secure networks, whether on-premises or in cloud environments, is to use a zero-trust architecture that extends security to the resource level instead of the network level.
 But as of this writing, there is no evidence that anyone has ever built a complete zero-trust solution.